tangle-network/protocol-solidity/README.md

 rustup update nightly
 rustup target add wasm32-unknown-unknown
 ```

-### Generating Fixtures Prerequisites

-> NOTE: This is only required for testing / dev purposes and not required to compile or interact with smart contracts.

 To generate fixtures you will need Circom 2.0 and snarkjs installed.
 To install from source, clone the circom repository: